-The Qatari Constitution recognizes the independence of the judiciary.
+- 109. The Qatari Constitution recognizes the independence of the judiciary.
 Article 120 of the Constitution states: "The judiciary has independent authority, which is exercised through the courts of different kinds and different levels."
 Article 131 provides: "Judges are independent.
 In making their decisions, they are subject to no authority other than the law.
 No party may interfere in court cases or in the course of justice."
-The principle of the independence of the judiciary is also recognized in the Judicial Authority Act No. 10 of
+The principle of the independence of the judiciary is also recognized in the Judicial Authority Act No. 10 of 2003.

-2003.
 Article 2 of the Act states: "Judges are independent and may not be removed from office, except in accordance with this Act.
-There shall be no encroachment on the independence of judges nor shall there be any interference in matters of justice."
+The independence of the judiciary shall not be compromised, nor shall there be any interference in the administration of justice."
 All judges are selected and appointed by the Supreme Council of the Judiciary in accordance with internationally recognized norms.
 The Amir approves these appointments.
-In pursuance of the State's objectives on the empowerment of women, the first woman was appointed to the judicial ranks in April 2010.

-The appointments process does not adversely affect the independence of the judiciary; the principle of judicial independence is written into the Constitution, which states that there can be no interference in court cases or in the course of justice, while, according to article 2 of the Judicial Authority Act, there can be no encroachment on the independence of the judiciary or interference in matters of justice.

-The independence of the judiciary was strengthened by Act No. 7 of 2007, concerning the adjudication of administrative disputes.
+In pursuance of the State's objectives on the empowerment of women, the first woman was appointed to the judicial ranks in April 2010. - 110.
+The appointments process does not adversely affect the independence of the judiciary; the principle of judicial independence is written into the Constitution, which states that there can be no interference in court cases or in the course of justice, while, according to article 2 of the Judicial Authority Act, there can be no encroachment on the independence of the judiciary or interference in matters of justice. - 111.
+The independence of the judiciary was strengthened by Act No. 7 of 2007 concerning the adjudication of administrative disputes.
 Under the Act, abuse of authority constitutes grounds for revoking a decision or claiming compensation in respect thereof.
-According to Act No. 12 of 2008, establishing the Supreme Constitutional Court, the Court is an independent body comprised of independent members, who cannot be removed from their posts.
+According to Act No. 12 of 2008 establishing the Supreme Constitutional Court, the Court is an independent body comprised of independent members, who cannot be removed from their posts.
 The Court hears cases involving disputes over the constitutionality of laws and regulations.
 It does this on its own initiative or at the request of the parties concerned.
-Its judgements and rulings are final and are not open to appeal; they are binding on all the State powers and on all persons.
+Its judgements and rulings are final and are not open to appeal; they are binding on all State powers and on all persons.

+Response to the recommendations contained in paragraph 14 of the concluding observations

-Ensuring that the Convention and the different forms of protection it provides are applicable to all acts that are in violation of the Convention and that all persons are entitled, in equal measure and without discrimination, to the rights contained therein
+Ensuring that the Convention and its protections are applicable to all acts that are in violation of the Convention and that all persons are entitled, in equal measure and without discrimination, to the rights contained therein

-Article 68 of the Constitution explicitly states that treaties and conventions acquire the force of law once ratified and published in the Official Gazette.
+112. Article 68 of the Constitution explicitly states that treaties and conventions acquire the force of law once ratified and published in the Official Gazette.
 The Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment was ratified pursuant to Decree No. 27 of 2001.
 Consequently, it is applicable in Qatar, where it carries the force of law.
 There is nothing to stop the courts from applying the Convention.
 Articles 34 and 35 of the Convention guarantee equality of legal rights and duties for all without any discrimination on grounds of sex, origin, language or religion.
 In addition, the right of legal recourse is guaranteed under article 135 of the Constitution.
 The protection for equality before the law afforded by the Constitution was further strengthened with the enactment of legislation regulating the right of all to legal remedies without any discrimination.
 In this connection, reference is made to the following laws: